 We started our manufacturing activity in the year 1996 with production of an Intermediate product CMAC.
 By the FY 2001-2002, we forward integrated our Company into the manufacturing of various Technicals like metametron, cypermethrin, alpha, permethrin and deltamethrin.
 By the end of the FY 2004-2005, we further expanded our product range to Formulations, which are final products sold to farmers as Pesticides, Herbicides, Fungicides for crop protection and into public health products in the FY 2010-11.
-Our Company is present in the entire product value chain of the agrochemicals industry i.e. Intermediates, Technicals and Formulations and holds registrations for eighteen (18) Technicals for manufacture and sale in India, ninety-three (93) Technicals & Formulations for manufacture and sale in the export markets and one hundred and sixty seven (167) Formulations registered for manufacturing and sale in India.
-Applications for registration of thirteen (13) Technicals & Formulations for manufacture & sale in India and two (2) Technicals to manufacture for the export markets have been filed with the CIB&RC and are in the process of evaluation.
+Our Company is present in the entire product value chain of the agrochemicals industry i.e. Intermediates, Technicals and Formulations and holds registrations for eighteen (18) Technicals for manufacture and sale in India, one hundred and three (103) Technicals & Formulations for manufacturing and sale in India.
+Applications for registration of fourteen (14) Technicals & Formulations for manufacturing and sale in India and seven (7) Technicals and Formulations to manufacture for the export markets have been filed with the CIB&RC and are in the process of evaluation.
 We have diversified our business from manufacturing and selling of Intermediates to manufacturing, marketing and selling of Technicals and Formulations.
 Majority of our current Intermediates production is utilized for captive consumption for the manufacturing of Technicals Products.
 Formulations are produced and packaged in powder and liquid forms and sold to distributors for further sales to farmers.

 Our manufacturing process mainly includes chemical reactions of ammonolysis, esterification, hydrolysis, condensation, favorski reaction, isomerisation, cyanation, friedel crafts, methoxylation, cyclisation and halogenation.
 We have our inhouse R&D team for product development and improvisation which is well supported by our product registration team.
 Our R&D facilities at Unit I and II are recognized by the Department of Scientific and Industrial Research, Ministry of Science & Technology, Government of India (DSIR).
-Our new R&D facility at Unit III Sarigam shall became operational from December, 2020.
+Our new R&D facility at Unit III Sarigam has became operational from December, 2020.